TheRealAt0th3T/ToDo-App/README.md

 - [x] User can edit and update a task item
 - [ ] User can see a list with all active tasks
 - [ ] User can see a list of all completed tasks
-- [ ] User can see the date/time a task was created
+- [x] User can see the date/time a task was created
+- [x] User can see updated date/time whenever a task is updated

 ### Links to additional sources that were used: